René-Nicolas Dufriche Desgenettes

 René-Nicolas Dufriche, baron Desgenettes (23 May 1762, Alençon – 3 February 1837, Paris) was a French military doctor.
-He was chief doctor to the French army in Egypt and at Waterloo.
+He was chief doctor to the French army during French invasion of Egypt and Syria and the Battle of Waterloo.

 Life

 Early life

 Son of a lawyer at the Parliament of Rouen, he first studied at the Jesuit college at Alençon.
 He studied classics at Collège Sainte-Barbe and the Collège du Plessis in Paris, but left off these studies to follow the course taught at the collège de France, from then on studying medicine with devotion.
 Trained in the hospital services of Pelletan and Vicq d’Azyr, he also studied under John Hunter in London and Desbois de Rochefort and Boyer in France.
 In trying to perfect his skills he made several journeys to England and Italy (spending 4 years at Florence and Siena then Rome and Naples), where his good manners brought him the acquaintance of many of the most distinguished scholars of the day.

 Returning to France in the course of 1789, he was made a doctor at Montpellier, in the wake of his remarkable thesis entitled : Essai physiologique sur les vaisseaux lymphatiques (Physiological essay on the lymphatic vessels).